 After this step, your provider will design a series of custom aligners based on your impressions, and send them to you within about one month.
 From there, it’s up to you to keep up with the treatment plan (wearing your aligners for the required amount of time each day, keeping up with oral hygiene, progressing through the series of aligners as prescribed) to make sure you get the results you were promised!

-Are Home Teeth Aligners Effective for Tooth Gaps?
+Are At-Home Teeth Aligners Effective for Tooth Gaps?

 Yes, home aligners are extremely effective for a large majority of tooth gap cases.
-These discreet aligners specialize in mild to moderate crowding and spacing issues, which is exactly where most diastemas fall.
+These discreet aligners specialize in mild-to-moderate crowding and spacing in the front six teeth, which is exactly where most diastemas fall.

 Tooth gaps can also be caused by periodontal disease (gum disease).
 In patients with gum disease, the bone holding teeth in place begins to deteriorate from a heavy buildup of plaque.
 As a result, the teeth begin to shift, often causing them to loosen and form gaps.